 Program Level Student Learning Outcomes

-Demonstrate critical thinking by examining and evaluating alternative solutions to accounting and ethical problems.
+Demonstrate critical thinking by examining and evaluating alternative solutions to accounting problems.

 Display ability to critically evaluate ethical issues in accounting.

 Demonstrate ability to communicate technical content clearly and concisely.